ethanperitz/ethanperitz.github.io/projects/GA-knapsack.md

 First, the algorithm **continually improves** throughout the generations.
 This is largely thanks to the greedy removal of items from overweight knapsacks and the preservation of "elite" (i.e. best-value) knapsacks from one generation to the next.

 Second, the average values (shown in black) show a fair amount of noise as the generations progress.
 This indicates that enough randomness is preserved by the algorithm so that it doesn't converge prematurely.

+The question is - How do we know that we are converging towards an optimal/near-optimal solution, and not some much worse solution?
+We can compare the performance of this algorithm to a deterministic one.
+For example, greedy algorithms tend to do quite well with the 0-1 Knapsack problems because of the simplistic metrics that can be used to sort the population (in this case, value/weight ratio).
+The genetic algorithm implementation above performed about 5% worse than the greedy algorithm.
+So, the genetic algorithm (which would outperform greedy in time and space complexity) performs adequately.